vokimon/apunts/computers/godot/godot.md

 	- By default, `extends RefCounted`, not `Object` like in Python.
 	- Multiple inheritance not allowed!!
 Party!!
 Use composition!
 - Variables (var) and constants (const)
+	- Unlike Python you have to declare variables
+	- Top level are class attributes, inside a function they are locals
 	- `var name: type = initialvalue` <- Static type variable
 	- `var name` <- Uninitialized vars point to `null` (Python `None`)
 	- `var name = initialvalue` <- Dynamic type variable